lwestfall/TeXpressions/README.md

 There are two primary ways to build TeXpression trees.
 All of the code in the following two sections can be found and run yourself from [samples/ReadmeExample/Program.cs](samples/ReadmeExample/Program.cs).

 What you see below is just the most basic explanation.
-See the wiki for more details and features.
+See the wiki (TODO) for more details and features.

 ### 1. Parsing LaTeX strings